djalbat/the-occam-user-manual/understanding-grammars.md

 Like the lexers, there are several parsers to be found in the Occam grammars package.[^2] And again like the lexers, these are all in fact the same common parser but configured differently in each case.
 Specifically, a `CommonParser` class is extended for each grammar although, unlike the lexers, there are no other specific properties or in-built rules.
-Effectively the only thing that differentiates these parsers is the BNF[^4] associated with each, in fact.
+Effectively the only thing that differentiates these parsers is the BNF associated with each, in fact.

 It is worth a moment to look at BNF in more detail.
 Imagine you want to parse an arithmetic expression.